LoganCF/Spaceships/README.md

 This is simulation where Neural Networks play a Real-Time Strategy game against each other.

+You can see a video of it in action here: https://youtu.be/2T_Yk-HM9xg

 #How to Build:
 You will need the DMD compiler, available from: https://dlang.org/download.html#dmd